-The State should allow for the expansion of the \$65 mandatory court fee to be applied to civil cases in addition to the already allowed criminal cases.
-This fee would allow for additional revenue to fund the state court system.
+The State should allow for the expansion of the \$65 mandatory court fee to be applied to civil cases in addition its current application to criminal cases.
+Expansion of the fee would provide for additional revenue to fund the state court system.
 The County SUPPORTS the continuation and enhancement of the \$2.00 recording fee to be distributed to counties to fund court-related technology needs.
 Palm Beach SUPPORTS full funding for statewide traffic hearing officer programs.

 Under existing law, counties are required to increase funding for courts by 1.5% a year.
 In recent years, counties successfully obtained an exemption from having to increase annual funding for court-related functions by 1.5% under section 29.008, Florida Statutes.
-Support eliminating the requirements of s.
+SUPPORT eliminating the requirements of s.
 29.008(4)(a), F.S. that require counties to fund this increase.